Psychology students are encouraged to experience psychology first-hand through psychology-oriented service opportunities and internships.

 - USC Dornsife Gateway Internship Program

 For a more intensive experience doing psychology-oriented work in a community setting, PSYC391, Directed Field Experience in Psychology, offers credit for a supervised placement.
 PSYC 391 is reserved for psychology majors and minors only!
-Click here to download the syllabus and the complete details for enrolling in PSYC391.

 To receive permission to enroll in PSYC391, you must identify a volunteer placement that allows you to acquire applied experience in psychology and a faculty sponsor.
 You and your faculty sponsor will develop a written plan that includes a designated on-site supervisor at the placement, and a proposal for a written paper due at the end of the semester analyzing psychological issues pertinent to your placement.